-On this day, the 25th of July 1970, the United States Tennis Association officially announced one of the biggest changes in tennis rules : the introduction, at the 1970 US Open, of a sudden-death nine-point tie-break, still very different from the tie-break we know today.
-This new addition was hated by the players but loved by the crowds as well as TV broadcasters, who could now predict with more accuracy the duration of a tennis match.
+On this day, July 25, 1970, the United States Tennis Association (USTA) officially announced one of the biggest changes in tennis rules : the introduction of a sudden-death nine-point tie-break at the US Open, still very different from the tie-break as we know it today.
+This new addition was hated by the players but loved by the crowds as well as television broadcasters, who could now predict the duration of a tennis match with more accuracy.
 Although its rules would evolve in the following years to make it more fair to the players, the tie-break would progressively become the general rule in almost all tennis events throughout the world.

 In the following years, Van Halen kept advocating for his “breaker”, as he liked to call it.
-Despite the interest of TV broadcasters, who saw an opportunity to fit live tennis more easily into their programs, it took a few years before Van Halen could convince anyone to try the tie-break in a major event.
+Despite the interest of TV broadcasters, who saw an opportunity to fit live tennis more easily into their programs, it took a few years before Van Halen could convince anyone to test the tie-break in a major event.
 It eventually happened in 1970, when Bill Talbert, director of the US Open, decided to institute the nine-point sudden-death tie-break in every set.
-On the 25th of July, 1970, Talbert stated, according to the New-York Times :
+On July 25, 1970, Talbert stated, according to the New York Times :

-However, not all the players shared Talbert’s enthusiasm, as, in the event of a sudden-death, one of the players would serve five times.
+However, not all the players shared Talbert’s enthusiasm, since, in the event of a sudden-death, one of the players would serve five times.
 Rod Laver, for example, called the nine-point system “unfair”.

-Throughout the 1970’s, most of the tennis events would adopt the tie-break.
-At Wimbledon, for instance, it was first decided to play a tie-break at 8-8 in each set but the fifth, and, in 1979, it was played at 6-6.
-The last major event to introduce the tie-break would be the Davis Cup, which would only change its rules in 1989.
+Throughout the 1970s, most tennis events would adopt the tie-break.
+At Wimbledon, for instance, it was first decided to play a tie-break at 8-8 in each set except the deciding set, and in 1979, it was played at 6-6.
+The last major event to introduce the tie-break would be the Davis Cup, which would change its rules only in 1989.